Kaue404/Kaue404/Readme.md

 <div align="left">

-  I’m a 19-year-old software developer, currently studying at Fatec Franca, and passionate about turning ideas into reality through code.
-I have experience in various technologies and love contributing to projects with impactful solutions.
+  I’m a 20-year-old software developer, currently studying at Fatec Franca and working at Lev Negócios.
+I have experience in various technologies and love contributing to projects with impactful solutions, I'm passionate about turning ideas into reality through code.

 </div>